The PROSPECT Reactor Antineutrino Experiment: Performance

 An IBD event consists of a prompt positron signal, followed by a delayed neutron capture signal.
 These two signals are selected by a preliminary analysis based on their energy and pulse shape.
 Backgrounds to IBD occur because of true prompt/delayed coincident processes; for example $n+^{12}{\rm C}\to n^\prime+^{12}{\rm C}^*$ where the 4.4~MeV photon from $^{12}{\rm C}^*$ de-excitation provides the prompt and the inelastically scattered neutron thermalizes and captures.
 Of course, backgrounds to IBD can also come from random accidental coincidences of prompt and delayed type signals.

 Figure~\ref{fig:PerfCorrAcc}

-shows the prompt-delay time distribution for IBD candidates with the reactor on and off.
-An approximately $50~\mu$s time constant for ``correlated'' events is evident.
-Correlated events are present in both the RxOn and RxOff samples, but the rate is higher by about a factor of two with the reactor on.
-The accidental rate is flat, and very close to zero for the reactor off.
+shows the prompt-delay time distribution for IBD candidates with the Reactor On and Off.
+An approximately $40~\mu$s time constant for ``correlated'' events is evident.
+Correlated events are present in both the Reactor On and Reactor Off samples, but the rate is higher by about a factor of two with the Reactor On.
+The accidental rate is flat, and very close to zero for the Reactor Off.

 The prompt energy spectra for correlated events, after subtracting the accidental background, are shown in Fig.~\ref{fig:24Hours}